Office Politics: You're D*****If You Do, and

 With competition rising for sought-after positions, it is crucial for those seeking to rise in their career, to be

-turbulent times are based as much on loyalty to the firm and its supervisors and being politically astute, as they
+during turbulent times are based as much on loyalty to the firm and its supervisors and being politically astute,

-are on performance.
+as they are on performance.
 Staying out of the game is an option.
-Not playing the game is a strategy for dealing with
+Not playing the game is a strategy for

-I have never heard anyone complain about politics who has been the beneficiary of some savvy actions.
+However, I have never heard anyone complain about politics who has been the beneficiary of some savvy

 Here are a few drawbacks to that can result for not being politically savvy.
 You may be perceived as: